buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 	* Save tuning file in GCMSsoltuons/system/Tune1
 	* Save tuning file as yymmdd_UID (ex: 160920_seb369)
 1. Compare tuning results to expected

-### Leak check:

-* Follow procedure outlined on Page 19 of the GCMS-QP2010 Operation Guide.

 ***

 # GCMS sample processing

-## Notes:

-* The septum can be changed while the GC is on.
-The carrier gas flow will just need to be turned off very briefly prior to changing the septum.
-See protocol below.

 ## Procedure: